center-for-threat-informed-defense/summiting-the-pyramid/docs/levels/index.rst

     user-mode
     kernel-mode

-For a quick search of an observable, please utilize our levels and observables page.
+For a quick search of an observable, please utilize the observables page.

 .. toctree::
     :maxdepth: 1